joaquinperaza/Hackintosh-HP-SpectreXT-15t-4000/readme.md

 - USBInjectAll.kext (enable touchscreen and webcam)
 Dont install the optionals fixes yet.

-Reagarding audio i have tested to solution:
+Reagarding audio i have tested two solution, choose one:
-- Apply AppleHDA patched kext (Inside other files folder) //No microphone
+- Apply AppleHDA patched kext with EasyKext (Inside other files folder) //No microphone
 - Use VoodooHDA installer and add the `VoodooHDA inside kext/10.12 folder` to clover.
 VoodooHDA provide microphone and beats audio but less quality and no volume.